Interacting Dirac magnons in the van der Waals ferromagnet CrBr$_3$: Introduction

-Our previous work~\cite{PhysRevX.8.011010} analyzed magnonic interactions by approximating a continuously thermally excited magnon and focusing on scattering processes where this thermal magnon interacts with neutron-scattered magnons throughout the BZ.
-This analysis, based on second-order perturbation theory, predicted a quadratic temperature-dependent ($T^2$) self-energy correction and van Hove singularities near the M point and the Dirac point.
-However, recent INS measurements on CrBr$_3$~\cite{PhysRevLett.129.127201} have revealed a discrepancy with these predictions.
-While Nikitin et al.~\cite{PhysRevLett.129.127201} confirmed the $T^2$- self-energy correction, they did not observe the predicted momentum-dependent van Hove features.
+In this previous work~\cite{PhysRevX.8.011010}, we adopted a key approximation concerning two-particle scattering.
+One magnon was assumed to be thermally excited near the bottom of the magnon spectrum, while the other, which can be anywhere in the BZ, was induced by the incoming neutron.
+This led to a subtle magnonic band renormalization as mentioned earlier.
+However, recent INS measurements by Nikitin et al.~\cite{PhysRevLett.129.127201} on CrBr$_3$ have revealed a discrepancy with these earlier predictions.
+While the study~\cite{PhysRevLett.129.127201} confirmed $T^2$- band renormalization, the predicted momentum-dependent van Hove features remained unobserved.
 Dip structures in the magnon spectrum around the BZ boundaries have also been predicted for ferromagnetic Bravais lattices, including the monolayer ferromagnet MnBi$_2$Te$_4$.
-However, these features have not been observed experimentally~\cite{Bayrakci2006, PhysRevLett.111.017204}, necessitating a more sophisticated theoretical investigation.
-Motivated by these experimental results, we revisit the interacting Dirac magnon in CrBr$_3$, going beyond the continuous thermal magnon approximation.
-We further incorporate a small on-site single-ion anisotropy to reconcile the observed long-range magnetic order at finite temperature with the Mermin-Wagner theorem~\cite{PhysRevLett.17.1133}.
-To capture the renormalization in an unbiased manner, we perform extensive numerical computations that evaluate self-energy corrections to the second order in perturbation theory, including self-consistent contributions.
+However, these features have not been observed in other INS experiments~\cite{Bayrakci2006, PhysRevLett.111.017204}, necessitating a more sophisticated theoretical investigation.

+The investigation of magnon renormalization in both three-dimensional and two-dimensional ferromagnets has a long history.
+While Dysonian spin-wave theory~\cite{PhysRev.102.1217,PhysRev.102.1230} discusses the interaction and associated perturbative corrections within a long-wavelength limit, it is crucial to retain the complete momentum-resolved interaction vertices, especially for two-dimensional magnets.
+This necessity arises from the enhanced spin fluctuations that occur in two dimensions.
+Earlier theoretical work~\cite{PhysRevB.60.1082} has demonstrated that going beyond first-order perturbation theory in a self-consistent manner is essential to accurately capture the temperature dependence of magnetization in layered compounds.
+Numerous studies have employed various versions of self-consistent spin wave theory~\cite{Irkhin_1992}, equation-of-motion-based spin Green's functions~\cite{PhysRevB.54.1019}, and other techniques to effectively address magnon renormalization.
+A comprehensive and detailed reference on spin-wave renormalization can be found in works such as Refs.~\cite{Lee2013,RevModPhys.95.035004}.